oniyibizi/Chicago-Transportation/README.md

 ●	Created a cost column, with the hope of being able to provide additional insights on which option is the most cost efficient for customers.

 ## Recommendations & Lessons Learned:

-●	Recommendations:E-scooters averaged 34,405 rides for the duration of the program (June 15th to Oct 15th 2019), which shows there is demand for these modes of transportation, although other types of transportation have been around longer, including metro and bus.
+●	Recommendations: E-scooters averaged 34,405 rides for the duration of the program (June 15th to Oct 15th 2019), which shows there is demand for these modes of transportation, although other types of transportation have been around longer, including metro and bus.
 Another extremely viable option is the divvy bikes and it may be interesting to conduct a deeper analysis on the differences in user-ship between self-operated short-form transportation methods.
 ●	From analysis such as this, we can also begin to make recommendations to the city of Chicago about where to place and/or remove the divvy stations and e-scooters.
 ●	Lessons Learned: Do a thorough data check before using the data.
 We did some spot checks, it wasnt't until we began to pull the data that we realized size and storage would quickly become an issue
 ●	Duplicated data can indicate missing data.
 ●	In an ideal world, I would have loved more time to work on this project.
 We would like to have included rideshare data however, the datasets were too large given the scope of the project with limited time and resources
-●	Ultimately, using the this current data, in addition to rideshare, CTA train, and CTA Bus data, we could help develop a platform to help consumers know which method of transportation would be most efficient for them.
+●	Ultimately, using this current data in addition to rideshare data, CTA train data, and CTA bus data, we could help develop a platform to help consumers know which method of transportation would be most efficient for them.